synesthesiam/voice2json/docs/formats.md

 # Data Formats

+`voice2json` strives to use only common data formats, preferrably text-based.
+Some artifacts generated during [training](commands.md#train-profile), such as your [language model](#language-models), are even usable by [other speech systems](https://github.com/mozilla/DeepSpeech).

 ## Audio

 `voice2json` expects 16-bit 16Khz mono audio as input.
 When WAV data is provided in a different format, it is automatically converted with [sox](http://sox.sourceforge.net).